mouseless/baked/docs/layers/domain.md

 public class FeatureB : IFeature
 {
-    // This convention will apply first
+    // This convention will apply first since a
+    // global order is given
     builder.Conventions.SetPropertyAttribute(
         when: ...,
         attribute: ...,
         order: Order.Earliest
     );

-    // This convention will apply last
+    // This convention will apply after conventions
+    // in feature A
     builder.Conventions.SetPropertyAttribute(
         when: ...,
         attribute: ...